 Manage Knowledge-based (KBA) authenticators

-Knowledge-based authentication (or knowledge-based authenticators) (KBA) (also known as question-and-answer (Q&A) authentication) allows a user to authenticate to a an application using Identity as a Service by providing the correct answer to one or more preregistered questions.
+Knowledge-based authentication, or knowledge-based authenticators (KBA), also known as question-and-answer (Q&A) authentication, lets a user authenticate to an application using IDaaS by providing the correct answer to one or more preregistered questions.

-KBA can be used to complete first or second-factor authentication challenges when authenticating to applications.
-If the resource rule of an application is configured to require KBA as the first factor authenticator, the second-factor must be set to None.
+KBA can be used to complete first- or second-factor authentication challenges when users authenticate to applications.
+If an application resource rule requires KBA as the first-factor authenticator, set the second factor to None.

 You can select a number of authentication secrets or facts for each user and prompt for all answers or just a subset.
-Using KBA, Identity as a Service has the ability to:
+Using KBA, IDaaS has the ability to:

-Identity as a Service accounts have a default system-defined list of questions.
+IDaaS accounts have a default system-defined list of questions.
 A user can include answers to any of these questions when assigning a KBA to their account.
 The personalized answers ensure that only the user is likely to respond correctly.
-The answers are stored in encrypted form in the Identity as a Service repository.
+The answers are stored in encrypted form in the IDaaS repository.

-Additional questions can be added to the list of those available on an Identity as a Service account.
+Additional questions can be added to the list of those available on an IDaaS account.
 These are known as administrator-defined questions.

 Only one KBA can be added by a user to their own list of authenticators on the User portal.
 A user cannot create a KBA that includes the following:

-- Less answers to questions than the minimum number defined by the Maximum Q&A Challenge Size setting of your Identity as a Service account
+- Less answers to questions than the minimum number defined by the Maximum Q&A Challenge Size setting of your IDaaS account.

-- More answers to questions than the maximum number defined by the Maximum Number of Q&A Pairs setting of your Identity as a Service account
+- More answers to questions than the maximum number defined by the Maximum Number of Q&A Pairs setting of your IDaaS account.

 Configure knowledge-based authenticators